-- 3.3.1 The vision naturally leads on to a set of over-arching strategic priorities, which have been formulated bearing in mind not only our local concerns but also the regional agenda and government guidance. - 3.3.2 The four strategic priorities are listed below and are supplemented by a number of 'supporting goals' and specific actions, which serve to pinpoint more precisely what the priorities entail. - 3.3.3 In some areas there is also a case for further research and investigation before deciding on a definitive course of action.
-These areas are also listed below, as action points.
+- 3.3.1 The vision naturally leads on to a set of over-arching strategic priorities, which have been formulated bearing in mind not only our local concern but also the regional agenda and government guidance. - 3.3.2 The four strategic priorities are listed below and are supplemented by a number of 'supporting goals' which serve to pinpoint more precisely what the priorities entail. - 3.3.3 In some areas there is also a case for further research and investigation before deciding on a definitive course of action.
+These areas are also listed below, following the actions.